rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 .. note::

   There are many options to control execution flow in Ansible.
-More examples of supported conditionals can be located here: https://jinja.palletsprojects.com/en/master/templates/#comparisons.
+You can find more examples of supported conditionals at `https://jinja.palletsprojects.com/en/master/templates/#comparisons`_.

 .. contents::
    :local: